joe10111/Launch_6490/Tourism/README.md

 Edit this file with your answers.

 1. Create a Diagram of the Request/Response cycle that would occur when a user creates a city.
 Include as much detail as possible!  **Send and image/screenshot of your diagram to your instructors via slack.** (2 points)

 2. How does a form submission know what request should be made?
 Use examples.
+    A submission form knows what the request should be based of what we provide into the form method property.
+For instance so far when creating related recourse we have used the `post` forum method so the forum knows to redirect and show updated information.

 3. Imagine you are explaining how to create a resource to a co-worker.
 How would you describe how the controller action `Create` works?
+	Create is part of the CRUD operations that we can use in our MVC application.
+The create controller action method can handle the GET request for forums when a user wants to create a resources in the database.

 4. In our State creation functionality - what would happen if a user did not enter an Abbreviation before submitting the form?
+	It could throw a exception / error because the information we are passing in from the forum to the controller and then to the model is expecting the to display the Abbreviation.
+We could write some controller logic to pass in a null text value if the  Abbreviation is null but by default it would thrown an exception / error.

 ## Rubric